Ada-C10/hotel/design-activity.md

 - Reservation
   - holds all pertinent information to a specific instance of reservation
   - refactor reservation to be more generic and usable for block rooms.

 - Room
   - holds all pertinent information to a specific room
   - can take on the factory of rooms from ReservationManager Class

 - Block
   - manages information specific to a block.
+  - remove reservation responsibility from block class

 My refactors doc was clear but a little bit scant.
 I think I could've been more thorough and thoughtful in creating it.
 But combined with the design activities and instructor feedback, I feel like I have a clear idea of what changes need to be made.